-It's okay to complain.
+Making a complaint is not being difficult.
 Just as positive feedback can reinforce things that work well, your complaints help improve care and services.
 You have the right to raise concerns easily and without fear of how you will be treated.